Philosophy of a specific discipline

 Bachelor

 What makes natural science 'scientific'?
 What is a just law?
 What can science tell us about free will and ethical responsibilities?
-In this degree, you'll explore the philosophical aspects of science.
+Explore the philosophical aspects of science in this degree.

-- a Minor (30 ECTS), introducing you to the history of philosophy and to some of the major philosophical areas such as ethics, philosophy of science, social-political philosophy, and logic;
+- a minor (30 ECTS), introducing you to the history of philosophy and to major philosophical areas such as ethics, philosophy of science, social-political philosophy, and logic

-- a Bachelor’s Thesis (10 ECTS) in which you carry out philosophical research connected to the discipline of your first bachelor, in well-organized course;
+- a bachelor’s thesis (10 ECTS) in which you carry out philosophical research connected to the discipline of your first bachelor

-- 120 ECTS of your first bachelor programme
+- 120 ECTS of your first bachelor program

-More information about the programme and courses see page 45 of the 2023-2024 study guide.
+More information about the program and courses can be found in the 2025-2026 study guide.

 Ready to apply?